Fabrics and features

 Open metal hooks, often in the top 3 or 4 fastener locations.
 Effective for tightening boots and rare in other shoe types.

 Waterproof-ness How waterproof can hiking boots really be?

 Waterproof boots are only waterproof until the walker steps in a creek, river, or puddle higher than the height of the boot.
 In these cases the boot fills with water, becoming heavy and uncomfortable.
 Hence, the boot may need emptying before continuing.
-This does not apply in rain or for multiple river crossings close to each other.

 Except gum boots, most footwear is not waterproof.
 Precipitation and water on the ground will eventually lead to water inside the footwear.